Protecting your Digital ID

 How you can protect your myID

-To protect your myID from being used fraudulently, it’s important that you:
+To protect your myID from being used fraudulently:

-• turn on notifications in your app to ensure you receive
+• Turn on push notifications in your app to ensure you receive

-• notifications when your myID is active on another device
+• notifications when your myID is set up on another device.

-• avoid storing images of ID documents in emails and be careful who you share these with
+• Store your ID documents securely.
+Don’t store them in emails and be careful who you share these with.

-Remain alert and call our support line immediately to report:
+Your Remain alert and phone our support line immediately to report:

 • a lost or stolen device